Tables

 This guide explains how to create and customize tables in LaTeX: changing size/spacing, merging cells, applying color to rows or cells, and so on.

 One thing you should know: The tabularenvironment is to typeset the tabular material (which is what is most commonly referred to as “the table”), whereas the table environment is a container that handles the automatic positioning of the tabular material on the page.
-The table environment will “float” such that the resulting page breaks are ideal. here!
+The table environment will “float” such that the resulting page breaks are ideal.
+Referencesarrow-up-right here!

 table environment